scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 DynamoDB’s auto scaling for provisioned tables adjusts capacity automatically based on usage patterns and configured parameters.
 It allows you to scale capacity throughout the day without manual intervention.
 This can be seen in the graph above, where the blue line represents the provisioned capacity and the orange line represents the consumed capacity.
 The difference between the two represents both wasted resources and a buffer to prevent throttling.

-However, auto scaling still results in some level of over-provisioning.
+Even with auto scaling, over-provisioning is unavoidable.
 You’ll need to fine-tune the trade-off between excess capacity and acceptable levels of throttling to align with your workload characteristics.
 It's certainly possible to autoscale around perfectly sinusoidal traffic patterns, but it requires a lot of tuning and testing.
 This is not something you can just set and forget.

-All of these pricing models with DynamoDB are complex and require careful planning and forecasting to ensure that you reserve the right amount of capacity.
+DynamoDB’s pricing models are complex and require precise planning to avoid costly over- or under-provisioning.
 If you’re not careful, you could end up with a lot of wasted resources and a high bill.
 Conversely, if you under-provision, you could end up with throttled requests and a bad user experience.
 This is why we recommend using our `DynamoDB Cost Calculator <https://calculator.scylladb.com>`_ to simulate your workloads and get a better understanding of your costs.

 The reason ScyllaDB is so much more competitive is that it uses a different pricing model.
 ScyllaDB charges based on the number of nodes in your cluster, not the amount of capacity you provision up front or the number individual requests you consume.
 While it's true ScyllaDB is a form of over-provisioning, it is much more predictable and manageable.
 You can start with a small cluster and scale up as needed, without worrying about over-provisioning or under-provisioning of individual requests.